2019 Annual Conference:

 This type of session is 75 minutes long.
 It provides enough time for attendees to participate in hands-on interactive activities.
 These sessions will typically be held in a classroom that may have tables or desks.
 Rooms will have a podium, computer, document camera, and projector.
 The typical room will hold 20 – 40 attendees depending on the room.

 A tabletop session will provide attendees the opportunity to visit multiple tabletop presentations (15- 20 presenters in 1 room) during a 75 minute time frame.
-This is a great opportunity for attendees to gain numerous new and different ideas during one session.
-Presenters who choose this type of session have the opportunity to talk with attendees 1 on 1 or in small groups and share their shorter presentation multiple times.
 The tabletop sessions provide a venue for diverse type of activities, games, and the sharing of your creative ideas.
 Presenters will be given a table to use for display or as a workspace.
 This is a chance to network with your colleagues and share your passion for mathematics.

 If sending 25 or more teachers from a single school division, contact email@example.com for bulk group rates.

 In addition to a discounted registration rate, all early registrations will receive the conference t-shirt.

 Hotel Weyanoke, Farmville

 If you are a company who wishes to be a part of this great event by exhibiting in our exhibit hall, we would love to have you!